-$$\mathbb{E}t[R^e{i,t+1}] = \beta{W,t}\lambda{W,t} + \beta{N,t}\lambda{N,t},\tag{9}$$ where $\lambda{W,t}$ and $\lambda{N,t}$ capture the price of market and creative destruction risk, and $\beta{W,t}$ and $\beta{N,t}$ are projection coefficients which measure the asset-specific exposure to these risks.
+$$\mathbb{E}t[R{i,t+1}^e] = \beta{W,t} \lambda{W,t} + \beta{N,t} \lambda{N,t}, \tag{9}$$ where $\lambda{W,t}$ and $\lambda{N,t}$ capture the price of market and creative destruction risk, and $\beta{W,t}$ and $\beta{N,t}$ are projection coefficients which measure the asset-specific exposure to these risks.

-This ICAPM with the wealth portfolio and innovation growth as factors is our creative destruction risk (CDR) model.
-Note that in the case of no changes in the investment opportunity set, i.e. the value function only depends on wealth $V(W{t+1})$, the expected excess return of an asset is solely determined by its exposure to market risk.
+We refer to this ICAPM with the two factors wealth portfolio and invention growth as Creative Destruction Risk (CDR) model.
+Note that in the case of no changes in the investment opportunity set, i.e. if the value function only depends on wealth $V(W{t+1})$, the expected excess return of an asset is solely determined by its exposure to market risk.
 The model simplifies to the CAPM.
-But investment opportunities do change: innovations make certain businesses obsolete and create new investment opportunities.
-The factor innovation growth, N{t+1}/N_t , captures this change in investment opportunities.
+But investment opportunities do change: inventions make certain businesses obsolete and create new investment opportunities.
+The factor invention growth, N{t+1}/N_t , captures this change in investment opportunities.
 Equation (9) shows that an investor needs to be compensated by a higher expected return when holding assets which are more exposed to the risk of creative destruction.

-3 Data
+2 Data

-The key state variable in our model is innovation activity.
-Equation (7) states that changes in the investment opportunity set are related to innovation growth, which we approximate by the percentage change of patents issued, patent activity growth (PAG).
-Data on newly issued patents come from the master classification file of United States Patent and Trademark Office (USPTO).
+The key state variable in our model is invention activity.
+Equation (7) states that changes in the investment opportunity set are related to invention growth, which we approximate by the percentage change of patents issued, patent activity growth (PAG).
+Data on newly issued patents come from the master classification file of the United States Patent and Trademark Office (USPTO).

-We argue that creative destruction risk is best measured by overall patent activity growth.
+We argue that creative destruction risk is indeed best measured by overall patent activity growth.
 Of course, in hindsight some patents prove to be more relevant than others.
-Accounting for this difference by subsequent patent citations, is an important issue when measuring the technological impact of a specific innovation (Nicholas 2008).
-It misses the point, however, when measuring creative destruction risk.
+Accounting for this difference using subsequent patent citations is an important issue when measuring the technological impact of a specific invention (Nicholas 2008).
+This issue loses relevance, however, when measuring creative destruction risk.
 Ex-post we observe the success or failure of an invention, and its creative destruction effects.
 But we are interested in the probability that an invention will destroy businesses.
 This is the risk that an investor faces ex-ante.
 We argue above that any patent has the potential to make an existing business obsolete.
-The example of laser technology, which revolutionized likewise medicine, warfare, and telecommunication, shows the serendipitous effect of an innovation that was unforeseeable ex-ante (Townes 2003).
-It is thus the overall number of patents that captures the risk of creative destruction.
+The example of laser technology, which revolutionized medicine, warfare, and telecommunications alike, shows the serendipitous effect of an innovation that was unforeseeable ex-ante (Townes 2003).
+It is thus the overall number of patents that best captures the risk of creative destruction.

 In our main analysis we use annual data on the 25 size and book-to-market sorted portfolios ranging from 1927-2008.
 Data on portfolio returns and Fama-French factors are obtained from Kenneth French's homepage.
-We are looking at the longest possible sample, starting in 1927, the first available year of size and bookto-market sorted portfolios.
+We consider the longest possible sample, starting in 1927, the first available year of size and book-to-market sorted portfolios.
 We choose a long-run, low frequency perspective for the following reasons.
 First, the proxy patent activity may be prone to measurement error.
 The number of patents issued in a certain period can be influenced by other factors, such as institutional settings of the patent office or backlogs in the patent issuing process.
-These effects are presumably aggravated on higher frequencies.
-Further, annual patent activity is more suitable to capture technological waves, which generally range over many years.
+These effects are presumably aggravated at higher frequencies.
+Furthermore, annual patent activity is arguably more suitable for capturing technological waves, which generally range over many years.
 The long-run perspective also complies with the ICAPM framework, in which an investor maximizes life-time utility.